commerce-conversion-funnel-og

 For more tips on building effective funnels, check out this blog post on using funnels to understand user behavior. →

-How FullStory takes conversion funnels to the next level with Conversions and Revenue Opportunities
+How Fullstory takes conversion funnels to the next level with Conversions and Revenue Opportunities

-Many analytics solutions offer the ability to build and analyze conversion funnels, but FullStory enables ecommerce pros to go beyond traditional funnel analysis with two powerful funnel enhancements: Conversions and Revenue Opportunities.
+Many analytics solutions offer the ability to build and analyze conversion funnels, but Fullstory enables Ecommerce pros to go beyond traditional funnel analysis with two powerful funnel enhancements: Conversions and Revenue Opportunities.

-Built by our team of data science experts, FullStory Conversions uses machine learning to analyze different cohorts of users as they pass through your key funnels.
-By showing exactly when, where, and why users are dropping out of those funnels, Conversions enables digital ecommerce teams to prioritize issues based on business impact.
+Built by our team of data science experts, Fullstory Conversions uses machine learning to analyze different cohorts of users as they pass through your key funnels.
+By showing exactly when, where, and why users are dropping out of those funnels, Conversions enables digital Ecommerce teams to prioritize issues based on business impact.

 Plus, Revenue Opportunities allows users to define and select Revenue Events that represent specific business transactions, and correlate the projected annualized revenue lost to specific issues in your funnel.

-Knowing how much revenue is associated with a particular issue enables ecommerce teams to intelligently and confidently prioritize issues in order of business impact.
+Knowing how much revenue is associated with a particular issue enables Ecommerce teams to intelligently and confidently prioritize issues in order of business impact.

-To learn more about making high-impact user experience improvements with FullStory, talk to one of our experts.
+To learn more about making high-impact user experience improvements with Fullstory, talk to one of our experts.

-About the author
+author

-Madison Eubanks is the Content Marketing Specialist at FullStory.
+Madison Eubanks is the Content Marketing Specialist at Fullstory.
 She lives and works in Chattanooga, TN.